Best Gengar build in Pokémon UNITE | Dot Esports

 Float Stone

 Since Gengar thrives within the jungle, it’s best to ensure that it can do so freely.
-Thankfully the Float Stone passively provides Gengar with all of the additional speed it needs to venture from camp to camp, as well as invade opponents in the side lanes.
-The Float Stone does come at a cost, however, as it boosts Gengar’s attack stat in the process—a stat that this Pokémon does not utilize when dealing damage outside of basic attacks.
+The Float Stone passively provides Gengar with the additional speed it needs to venture from camp to camp and invade opponents in the side lanes.
+The Float Stone also boosts Gengar’s Attack stat in the process, but the increase will mostly go to waste since the brunt of its firepower comes from special attacks.

 Battle Items